ex4722/ctf-writeups/us_cyberopen/16_bit/README.md

         csu.append(0)
 ```

-This gave us a pretty nice range of optcodes, in the end we had all of these
+This gave us a pretty nice range of opcodes, in the end, we had all of these

 ```python
 csu = [0x74, 0x1B, 0x31, 0xDB, 0xF, 0x1F, 0x0, 0x4C, 0x89, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x41, 0xFF, 0x14, 0xDF, 0x48, 0x83, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0, 0x0]
 opts= b"0123456789ABCDEF"
 ```

-Manually finding a valid combination to get shellcode bytes worried me but z3 came to the rescue, surpsingly this worked for all the bytes.
+Manually finding a valid combination to get shellcode bytes worried me but z3 came to the rescue, surprisingly this worked for all the bytes.
 ```python
 import z3
 def find_valid(target : int):